 - Potential Security Breaches – All guests’ devices are assigned to the same VLAN when they are connected to the guest SSID.
 Therefore, they are all exposed to security breaches.
 When installed with special software downloaded from the Internet, any Wi-Fi device that is connected to the same SSID can begin eavesdropping and data snooping on other guests’ devices.
 Their identities, which include banking information, social network IDs, email, and other private traffic, will be intercepted.
 Literally, all useful details could be revealed to anonymous hackers.

 - Poor Casting Experience – To watch their favorite programs in better video quality, more and more travelers now stream from mobile devices using their own video subscriptions like Netflix, Hulu, DirectTV Now, etc. When hotels have smart TVs installed in the guest rooms, guests can cast the video to the smart TV.
 Unfortunately, this is next to impossible to achieve when guests are assigned to the same VLAN, because guests will be unable to know which TVs should be paired with their mobile devices.

 - Excessive Broadcast/Multicast Traffic – Wi-Fi traffic is congested when multiple Wi-Fi devices are broadcasting or multicasting within the network.
 Airtime efficiency will be significantly degraded and overall network bandwidth will be decreased.
 Subsequently, Wi-Fi users will have slow throughput, video streaming will be intermittent, and voice calls will be dropped.

 All these challenges can be resolved with the dynamic VLAN assignment, which is the key technical differentiator of Samsung Analytics Billing & Security (SABS).
-When the hotel Wi-Fi is equipped with Samsung SABS, all devices from every guest will be under the same VLAN, dynamically assigned when he signs up.
+When the hotel Wi-Fi is equipped with Samsung SABS, all devices from each guest will be under the same VLAN, dynamically assigned when he signs up.
 In other words, all guests will be on separate VLANs.
 Hence, a personal area network (PAN) is established and only his own devices are in this private network.
 No more data snooping from hackers, no more broadcast/multicast traffic from other guests, and a positive casting experience will be viable.
-Now guests can enjoy their own favorite show on the big smart TV in their room without any concerns about data breaches.
+Now guests can enjoy their own favorite show on the smart TV in their room without any concerns about data breaches.